Shopify to partner with TikTok in bid to woo more merchants to site

 All transactions will happen via Shopify’s site, helping the Toronto-based firm drive sales online, while the two companies “will also collaborate to test new commerce features” over the coming months, it said.

-“We’re thrilled to be the first partner to welcome TikTok to the world of commerce, particularly right now, as our merchants prepare for a busy online holiday shopping season,” Satish Kanwar, VP of Product at Shopify said.
+“We’re thrilled to be the first partner to welcome TikTok to the world of commerce, particularly right now, as our merchants prepare for a busy online holiday shopping season,” said Satish Kanwar, VP of Product at Shopify.

 TikTok, which reaches 100 million U.S. users a month, said it was always looking for new ways to connect brands with its users.